hydroflux/abstractor-ws/README.md

 - [ ] Create a check to add comments for multiple documents coming from the same line of the index—i.e. if book & page for a line item hits nothing, make sure the comment says to check the reception number document that comes through—alternatively, do it whether it hits or not
 - [ ] Similar to the above line, create a check that ensures that if the book & page & the reception number document that returns is identical, the document is not duplicated on the run sheet
 - [ ] Add “look for link text” to record—if the program is moving too fast it misses some links that don’t generate right away
+- [ ] Implement 'medium_nap()'s when refreshing the page after encountering an exception
+- [ ] Add a .strip() to Document class instance values when created in order to catch any numbers which were typed with extra space(s) on either side of the document value